Existence of a solution of the TV Wasserstein gradient flow: Preliminaries

 where \(\varphi\) is the Kantorovich potential between \(\bar\rho\) and \(\rho^\tau_k\).

 Notice that the optimal map \(T\) is equal to \(\id - \nabla \varphi\), so we have:

-Denote \(\mathbf{v} = -\frac{T - \id}{\tau} = -\nabla \left( \frac{\delta F}{\delta \rho}(\bar\rho) \right)\), which is an approximation of the velocity of the curve that one obtains at the limit.
+Denote \(\mathbf{v} = -\frac{T - \id}{\tau} = -\nabla \left( \frac{\delta G}{\delta \rho}(\bar\rho) \right)\), which is an approximation of the velocity of the curve that one obtains at the limit.
 Thanks to the continuity equation, when \(\tau \to 0\), we expect to find a solution of

-which is the Wasserstein gradient flow of the functional \(F\).
+which is the Wasserstein gradient flow of the energy functional \(G\).

-We also note that the norm of the velocity field $\mathbf{v}_t$ in $L^2(\rho_t)$ provides the so-called metric derivative $|\rho'|(t)$ of the curve $\rho$ in the space $W_2$ and that the gradient flow structure of the equation allows, by looking at the dissipation of $F$ along the curve $\rho$, to obtain
+We also note that the norm of the velocity field $\mathbf{v}_t$ in $L^2(\rho_t)$ provides the so-called metric derivative $|\rho'|(t)$ of the curve $\rho$ in the space $W_2$ and that the gradient flow structure of the equation allows, by looking at the dissipation of $G$ along the curve $\rho$, to obtain

-Whenever $F\geq 0$ the right-hand side can of course be bounded by $F(\rho_0)$, which only depends on the initial datum and provides useful uniform bounds.
-In particular, the $L^2$ integrrability of the metric derivative implies $C^{0,\frac12}$ uniform continuity of the curve $\rho$.
+Whenever $G\geq 0$ the right-hand side can of course be bounded by $G(\rho_0)$, which only depends on the initial datum and provides useful uniform bounds.
+In particular, the $L^2$ integrability of the metric derivative implies $C^{0,\frac12}$ uniform continuity of the curve $\rho$ in $W_2$ metric.